chiedo/presentations/docs/a-primer-on-web3.md

 ##  **The Impact I want to see**

-- I want to see a world where every centralized power has decentralized competition
+- Is a world where every centralized power has decentralized competition
-- I want to see the US not print so much money because Bitcoin is next door
+- Is a US that does not print as much money because Bitcoin is next door
-- I want to see Meta not be evil because Decentra-Social is next door
+- Is a world where Meta not be evil because Decentra-Social is next door
-- I want to see national opportunities become open to anyone on earth.
+- Is a world where previous location-based opportunities become open to anyone on earth.
 That's already happening

 ---

 ##  **If you're curious**

-- Read some books (The Bitcoin Standard and The Infinite Machine)
+- Read some books (The Bitcoin Standard, The Infinite Machine)
-- Learn solidity to develop on Ethereum  (Check out Udemy)
+- On Udemy, check out Master Ethereum & Solidity Programming From Scratch by Andrei Dumitrescu
 - Buy some crypto to get a feel for it (Coinbase)
 - Start contributing to Web3 ecosystems (GitCoin)

 ---

+# **In Closing 💤**

+- That was a lot
+- Technology is eating the world but if we don't change something technology will continue to centralize it.
+Esecially as AI grows faster and faster.
+- Web3 decentralizes it and fights back against continued aggregation of more ond more power from Governments, companies, and institutions
+- Thanks for your time

+---

-# **Time for Questions 👋**
+# **Any Questions or Debates?👋**